joagre/anond/doc/ds-node-udp-protocol.md

 For this purpose a fragment counter and a fragment size are incorporated into this protocol message.
-The last bit in the fragment counter signals if it was the last fragment to be sent and the fragment size defines the size of the upcoming fragmen in the protocol message (obviously).
+The last bit in the fragment counter signals if it was the last fragment to be sent and the fragment size defines the size of the upcoming fragment in the protocol message (obviously).

 If duplicated or reordered `ds-get-network-topology` protocol messages